Set up your home office: How to equip the ideal workplace

 - External keyboard + mouse

-- Headset (noise cancelling)
+- Headset (noise-canceling)

 Ways to procure office equipment

-- Use of own equipment
+- Use of own devices

 - Purchase of office equipment

-1. use of own equipment
+1. use of own devices

 2. purchase of office equipment by the company

 By purchasing the necessary office furniture and other work equipment from the company itself, the problems mentioned above can be avoided.
 However, the purchase is associated with high acquisition costs.
 If employees leave the company, the company ties up required capital in unused assets.
 This can lead to or exacerbate liquidity problems, especially in times of crisis.